muxare/ResearchAgentNetwork/docs/Frontend-UI-Brainstorming.md

 - Any SSR requirements that would push us to a non-static adapter later?
 - Do we want swimlanes (by parent/priority) in v1 or later?

+### Framework Choice Rationale

+Why SvelteKit (+ Tailwind) fits this project now:

+- Static export fits our single-backend hosting: `adapter-static` drops into `ResearchAgentNetwork.Web/wwwroot` with zero infra changes
+- Lightweight runtime and straightforward reactivity reduce complexity for SSE-driven Kanban and real-time updates
+- Faster delivery velocity vs. React/Next due to less boilerplate and simpler state management
+- Smooth Tailwind integration for consistent theming and smaller component code
+- Clear migration path: we can switch adapters later to enable SSR if needed without a ground-up rewrite

+Alternatives considered:

+- Next.js (React): strongest ecosystem and hiring pool; larger bundles and more boilerplate for our use case
+- Nuxt (Vue): good DX and ecosystem; slightly heavier runtime and templating overhead vs Svelte
+- SolidStart: great performance; ecosystem smaller and fewer off-the-shelf UI/DnD libs
+- Astro (islands): excellent for content-first sites; adds complexity for app-like, SSE-heavy Kanban
+- Blazor: tight .NET alignment; less mature ecosystem for Kanban/DnD and often heavier client model
+- Qwik: extreme perf/resumability; unnecessary complexity for our requirements

+When to revisit the choice:

+- We need React-only libraries or enterprise UI kits that significantly cut build time
+- SEO/SSR requirements outgrow static export and we want server adapters or edge rendering
+- Team scale or contributor base strongly prefers React, changing maintenance trade-offs

+Decision: proceed with SvelteKit + Tailwind and `adapter-static` now; reassess if any of the above triggers occur.

 ### Decisions (2025-08-11)